 This is my 9 day itinerary through Tibet, from Lhasa to Everest Base Camp.
 It includes most of the highlights of this Chinese Autonomous Region as well as a night at the top of the world.
 For more information about each of the places to see and things to do in Tibet, check out my thorough Guide to Tibet.

-9 days in Tibet, Day 0 – Friday: Fly to Chengdu
+Day 0 – Friday: Fly to Chengdu

 Take a quick glimpse at the New Century Global Center in Chengdu – the world’s biggest building